-5. The points for determination that arise for determination in the present case are as follows:-
+5. The points for determination that crop up for consideration in this petition can be enumerated as follows:-

 - (1) Whether the preliminary objection raised by the respondent that the classification of the petition as Miscellaneous Petition by the petitioner is a grave error which entail dismissal of the petition is sustainable under law? - (2) Whether the camouflaged plea of set-off raised by the respondent can be entertained and considered by the Commission in the present case? - (3) Whether the petitioner is entitled to the declaration relief prayed for in the petition?